liiight/notifiers/source/about.rst

 The solution
 ------------
 Enter :mod:`notifiers`.
-A common interface to many, many notification providers, with a minimal set of dependencies (just :mod:`jsonschema`, :mod:`requests`, :mod:`requests-toolbelt` for some file uploads and :mod:`click` for CLI operations)
+A common interface to many, many notification providers, with a minimal set of dependencies (just :mod:`jsonschema`, :mod:`requests`, and :mod:`click` for CLI operations)

 The interface
 -------------